mortennobel/SimpleRenderEngine/README.md

  * Deferred rendering
  * Bump mapping
  * Shadowmap support
+ * Dynamic particle systems

  ## Examples

-Example usage can be found in the test folder
+Example usage can be found in the examples folder

 ## Documentation